department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/experimental_design_request.md

 ---
 name: "Experimental design system request"
 about: Propose an idea for a new component or pattern
-title: Experimental Design (and component or pattern name)
+title: "Experimental Design [component or pattern name]"
 labels: vsp-design-system-team, experimental_design
 assignees: caw310

 ---